joergen7/cre/README.md

 step( {Q, [{Redex, Value}|C1], T}, _UsrInfo ) ->
   {ok, {Q, C1, subst_fut( T, Redex, Value )}}.
 ```

+The `step/2` function is defined in terms of three other functions: `find_context/1` which takes an arbitrary expression and tries to decompose it into an evaluation context and a redex, `in_hole/2` which replaces the hole in an evaluation context with some expression (or another evaluation context), and `subst_fut/3` which replaces a future with its corresponding value.

+Note that we had to define a reduction function even if the reduction rules given in the previous section were given in the form of a relation.
+We achieve the function property by constraining the `E-send` rule to situations where the cache is empty and by making the `find_context/1` function return the leftmost outermost redex, instead of just any redex.

+Even though the reduction rules are now encoded in a function, evaluation is not deterministic in the order of reduction.
+The reason is that reduction results from the CRE can be received in any order regardless of the fact that the client has sent the redexes away in a deterministic order.

 ## Related Projects